alisw/alibuild/o2-tutorial.markdown

 ```

 Notice that O2 uses the `dev` branch, not the `master` for developments,
-so you should the above will it.
+so we directly switch to the `dev` branch.
 If you need to use master simply switch
 `dev` with `master` in the above code.

 Once the above command returns, you should have a copy of the current
-master of `O2` in `$HOME/alice` which you can modify at will.
+dev of `O2` in `$HOME/alice` which you can modify at will.

 Moreover you will have an `alidist` folder which contains the recipes
 used by aliBuild to actually build the software.
 While you do not need